friemen/reactnet/README.md

   :remove-by           A predicate that matches links to be removed
                        from the network
 ```
+This map is the vehicle for data exchange between functions attached
+to links and the propagation / update algorithm.

 ### Network
-A map containing the follwoing entries
+A map containing the following entries
 ```
   :id                  A string containing an identifier :links               Collection of links